cameron314/concurrentqueue/README.md

 scale particularly well on NUMA architectures; however, I don't know of any other lock-free queue that *is* NUMA aware (except for [SALSA][salsa], which is very cool, but has no publicly available implementation that I know of).

-Finally, the queue is not sequentially consistent; there is a happens-before relationship between when an element is put in the queue and when it comes out, but other things (such as pumping the queue until it's empty) require more thought to get right in all eventualities, because memory ordering has to be taken into account.
+Finally, the queue is **not sequentially consistent**; there *is* a happens-before relationship between when an element is put in the queue and when it comes out, but other things (such as pumping the queue until it's empty) require more thought to get right in all eventualities, because explicit memory ordering may have to be done to get the desired effect.
 In other words, it can sometimes be difficult to use the queue correctly.
 This is why it's a good idea to follow the [samples][samples.md] where possible.
 On the other hand, the upside of this lack of sequential consistency is better performance.

 ## High-level design